tineikt/xp-gradle-plugin-sitemerge/README.md

 This Gradle plugin does the following:

+This is the updated version that supports xp7.
+There are some changes in the xml schema. <config> -> <form> and so on

 Merges site.xml(com.enonic.xp.app) from included dependencies.
 It will merge into both your build site.xml and the src site.xml.
 The merged result will be marked with merged="xp-gradle-plugin-sitemerge-youtube"